ipnade/AutoSnake3D/README.md

 ## Usage
 - Launch the script to watch the AI-controlled snake in action.
+- Press 'G' to toggle between normal and grayscale color modes.
 - Future updates will include a way to set it as a live wallpaper on various operating systems.

 ## Planned Features